School Spirit

-School Spirit is a 1985 American comedy film about a college student who is killed in a car accident and returns as a ghost to haunt his school.
-The film was directed by Alan Holleb, and stars Tom Nolan, Roberta Collins, and Larry Linville.
+School Spirit is a 1985 American supernatural sex comedy film directed by Alan Holleb, and starring Tom Nolan, Roberta Collins, and Larry Linville.
+It follows a college student who is killed in a car accident and returns as a ghost to haunt his school.

 It was one of the first films from Roger Corman's new distribution company, Concorde Pictures, along with films like Barbarian Queen, Loose Screws, Cocaine Wars, and Wheels of Fire.
 Corman said he had to form his own distribution company because the owners of New World Pictures — which he sold — refused to distribute this and Wheels of Fire.

 Plot

 A college student gets into a car crash and becomes a special kind of ghost who can make himself invisible or corporeal at will.
-He takes advantage of his powers to pursue his fellow female students, during the infamous 'Hog Day'.
+He takes advantage of his powers to pursue his fellow female students, during the infamous "Hog Day".